Sometimes we all need a little help to get moving with summer learning. Here are some great (mostly free) ideas I've come across recently.

 Summer Reading Resources for Kids 2012 from Mom to 2 Posh Lil Divas is an amazing compilation of summer reading programs!!

-A Mom with a Lesson Plan: idea for collecting book reports and rewarding with money towards Scholastic book orders in the fall!
+A Mom with a Lesson Plan: idea for collecting book reports and

 Help for Struggling Readers :great compilation of ideas